 La Selva Lodge is located on the border of Yasuni National Park approximately sixty miles from the town of Coca, down the Napo River (one of the main tributaries of the Amazonas River) and one mile inland from the river itself.
 La Selva Lodge has been in successful operation for twenty-five years.
-It is a highly respected jungle lodge in South America and recipient of the “Ecotourism Award” at the World Congress on Tourism and Environment.
+It is a highly respected jungle lodge in South America and the recipient of the “Ecotourism Award” at the World Congress on Tourism and Environment.

 La Selva Lodge has nineteen spacious suites, including three scenic suites with a view of Lake Garzacocha and roomy family suites for those who have brought their children along on their jungle adventure.
-The Scenic and Superior Suites include exclusive rainforest showers, private balconies and great panoramic views, while the Family Suites include extra-spacious bathrooms, hammocks and a tub on a private porch.
+The Scenic and Superior Suites include exclusive rainforest showers, private balconies, and great panoramic views, while the Family Suites include extra-spacious bathrooms, hammocks, and a tub on a private porch.

-The private airline that we use is ICARO, VIP or TAME and the flight takes 30 minutes (Quito – Coca), followed by a 15 minutes transfer from the airport in Coca to a private dock.
+The private airline that we use is ICARO, VIP, or TAME and the flight takes 30 minutes (Quito – Coca), followed by a 15 minutes transfer from the airport in Coca to a private dock.

 An amazing fluvial journey of approximately two and a half hours in a motorized canoe will be the beginning of a great experience in the tropical rainforest.
 A delicious boxed lunch will be provided.

 Approximately 15 minutes later, the resident manager will greet you with a delicious welcome cocktail.
-From there you will continue on to relax in the bar area with a fresh tropical fruit snack and a short briefing with general information about the lodge and activities, provided by one of our bilingual naturalist guides.
+From there you will continue to relax in the bar area with a fresh tropical fruit snack and a short briefing with general information about the lodge and activities, provided by one of our bilingual naturalist guides.

 16H30 – Matapalo Trail: This trail was named after the Spanish name of the famous Strangler fig (Ficus sp), one of many remarkable trees that you will find during this short introductory walk, where your native and naturalist guides will start to share with you part of their knowledge about flora and fauna of the tropical rain forest.